thierno953/Linux/admin/Firewall.md

 firewall-cmd --zone=public --list-all
 ```

-To add or remove a service
+To add or remove a service --permanent

 ```bash
 firewall-cmd --add-service=<name_of_service> --permanent